 Differential diagnosis of epidermal inclusion cysts also include lipomas, neuromas, benign cutaneous growths, metastatic skin lesions, squamous cell carcinoma of the skin, basal cell carcinoma of the skin.

-Additionally, the emergency room or primary care providers might order imaging of the lesion, such as an ultrasound, to further evaluate the lesion.
+Additionally, the providers might order imaging of the lesion, such as an ultrasound, to further evaluate the lesion.
 If better communication can take place between healthcare providers, they could refer the patient to general surgery before any intervention.
 The surgeon may then offer definitive operative management and complete removal of the cyst capsule.
-Seeing a surgeon early in the care of a perspective epidermal cyst may also lead to the decrease in unnecessary imaging which can also contribute to decreasing the overall cost of healthcare.
+Seeing a surgeon early in the care of a prospective epidermal cyst may also lead to a decrease in unnecessary imaging, which can also contribute to decreasing the overall cost of healthcare.
+Nurses should instruct patients about postoperative care and notify the surgeon if there are complications.
 This, in turn, provides the patient with a decreased chance of complications.
 From an overall healthcare system perspective, early referral and definitive treatment by a general surgeon for epidermoid inclusion cysts would lead to a single procedure for the patient, a higher level of patient satisfaction, decreased overall healthcare costs, and better patient outcomes.